 Turning the other direction, you will see the famous old lifeboat station that is on the National Register of Historic Places.

 The trail then heads up a small hill before reaching the top.

 From here, you are basically walking on the top of the hill along a flat path for the last half mile.

 There are many places where the trail splits, but signs will tell you not to take these trails as they are unauthorized.

 From here, you will eventually make it out to the overlook point for Chimney Rock.

 I have to admit I was pretty unimpressed with Chimney Rock; I just expected it to be a lot cooler then it was.

-There is a nice little arch in the water next to it though that I thought was better then Chimney Rock itself.
+There is a nice little arch in the water next to it though that I thought was better than Chimney Rock.
 You can look over the other edge and see the shoreline expanding out from you in the distance or just sit on the bench here and enjoy the view.

-All in all, this is a nice hike with some good views in the park; however, if you only have a short time, I would recommend skipping this for some of the better hikes.
+This is a nice hike with some beautiful views in the park; however, if you only have a short time, I would recommend skipping this for some of the better hikes in the park.
 Read more about what to do at the seashore here and let me know what you think in the comments.